 Applying external insulation with a render finish typically costs £70–£90 per m².
 A typical three-bedroom semidetached house would require 80m², so it would cost £5,600–£7,200.

-How to render a wall
+How to render walls: a step-by-step guide

 1. Preparing the walls

 Before a building is rendered, the walls should be surveyed, with repairs made to structural defects and any movement stabilised – otherwise the render finish is likely to fail.
 Any new finish is only as good as the wall behind it.

 External details such as bargeboards will often have to be removed, along with rainwater and soil pipes and other external details such as alarm boxes.
 Any vents will need to be extended, and sometimes window sills must be extended too.
 Metal stop and angle beads are then applied around the window and door openings and corners (or the edges of a terraced property) to provide clean edges for the render.
 The render system can then be applied.